demetrio-jy/ML-Projects/README.md

 So far the folder contains:

-- a natural language processing project in which I am analyzing the texts of several customer reviews to extrapolate their sentiments.
+- a natural language processing project in which I am analyzing the texts of several customer reviews to extrapolate their sentiments;

+- a random forest classifier project where the purpose is to predict the price trend of a stock based on various financial indicators.